jarnovirta/CyberSecBaseProject1/README.md

 ## 1. The Assignment:

-In the first course project, your task is to create a web application that has at least five different flaws from the [OWASP top ten list](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf).
+In the first course project, your task is to create a web application that has at least five different flaws from the [OWASP Top Ten List](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf).

 You will then write a brief (1000 words) report that outlines how the flaws can be first identified and then fixed.
 For the identification process, we suggest that you use tools that have been used in the course, such as Owasp ZAP.